YellowJacketLinux/lfs-rpmify/README.md

 unsupported way to use their legacy OpenPGP parser for signatures, detailed at [RPM PGP Legacy](https://github.com/rpm-software-management/rpmpgp_legacy) git repository.
 That is implemented in my build of RPM 4.20.0.

-With RPM built, I successfully built and installed a noarch package (kernel ABI headers for GlibC) however when attempting to build a binary package (vim) I came across the following error:

-    RPM build errors:
-        Empty %files file /home/rpmbuilder/rpmbuild/BUILD/vim-9.1.0774-build/vim-9.1.0774/debugfiles.list

-Something still appears to be missing or incomplete.
-However it does work just fine if I disable the creation of the debug packages.

-I am continuing with the bootstrapping for the time being.

 The file [`yjl-lfs-rpm-macros`](yjl-lfs-rpm-macros) should be installed as `/etc/rpm/macros` for LFS/YJL with RPM.
 The biggest issue is RPM likes to use